-This program was originally broadcast on KUSC Los Angeles; I recently found and transferred a cassette copy.
-The transcription was made using tools available at popuparchive.com.
-I left unedited the computer's attempt to understand the Armenian lyrics of the music of the Divine Liturgy because I've fallen in love with its accidental poetry.
+This program was originally broadcast in 1975 on KUSC Los Angeles; in 2015, I found and transferred a cassette copy.
+The transcription was made using tools available at the sadly now defunct website popuparchive.
+I left unedited the computer's attempt to understand the Armenian lyrics of the music of the Divine Liturgy because I fell in love with its accidental poetry.
 The actual text of the liturgy is very beautiful; you can find it in transliterated Armenian and English here.
 The recording of the Divine Liturgy heard in this program is still available on The Music of Komitas.

 My father made this radio program when he was 48, the same age as his father had been when he died.
-My father is a bit older in this photograph, maybe as old as I am now.
-A bit of biography: he came to the US in 1947 on a freighter from Teheran, studied music composition on scholarship, first at Boston University and then at the University of Michigan.
+My father is a bit older in this photograph, maybe in his mid 50s.
+A bit of biography: he came to the US in 1947 on a freighter from Tehran, studied music composition on scholarship, first at Boston University and then at the University of Michigan.
 He married my mother in 1950, played the viola in the Seventh Army Symphony from 1951-53 in towns across Germany, and then returned to get his DMA from Michigan in 1958.
 I was born that same year, and my brother, Spencer, in 1960.
 Along with composing, my father worked in music publishing and various non-profits, eventually becoming the Dean of the School of Performing Arts at the University of Southern California from 1969-1983.
 He went on to lead the National Foundation for Advancement in the Arts in Miami, and finally an internet educational project called Thinkquest, sponsored by Oracle.
 He died in 2002, at the age of 74.